ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

   :widths: 20
   :header-rows: 0

+  * - Event ID (unique integer identifier for each row in the SSA dataset, representing a ground-truth identifier for the unique event recorded in that row; unaffected by noise functions; to be used for comparing noised and unnoised data)
   * - Unique simulant ID (for PRL tracking)
   * - Social Security Number
   * - First name